zcarson1114/examples/README.md

 ![ssh-config](./.github/images/ssh-config.png)

-Then in the extension you will see the list of SSH target.
+Then in the extension you will see the list of SSH targets.

 ![ssh-config](./.github/images/ssh-targets-list.png)

-Then you can connect to the school server and edit file there from vscode.
+Then you can connect to the school server and edit file from within vscode.

 ## TkInter On macOS